praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 While looking into Phoenix and Kraken, I noticed that Kraken was using iCloud Keychain for their passkeys.
 That's when I started wondering, why aren't people just using iCloud Keychain directly?
 Store the seed with `kSecAttrSynchronizable = true`, let Apple sync it.
 Done.

 This is where Tankred Hase comes in.
-Tankred created [Photon SDK](https://github.com/photon-sdk/photon-lib){: target="\_blank" rel="noopener noreferrer"}, an open-source library for seedless wallet backups (which Recoverbull is based on), so I reached out to get his perspective on my approach.
+Tankred created [Photon SDK](https://github.com/photon-sdk/photon-lib), an open-source library for seedless wallet backups (which Recoverbull is based on), so I reached out to get his perspective on my approach.

 He pointed out a critical flaw: there's no API to verify if a Keychain item actually synced to iCloud.
 A user could have iCloud Keychain disabled, or syncing could fail silently.
 They'd think their wallet is backed up when it isn't.
 That's how people lose Bitcoin.